Zorba-the-buddhah/Zorba-The-Buddhah.github.io/indicators/candle-delta-gradient.md

   - *Separated for Bullish and Bearish Candles*: Differentiates bullish candles with a green gradient and bearish candles with a red gradient.
   - *Unified*: Uses a blue gradient for all candles.
 - **Automatic Span Calculation**: Percentile-based thresholds are calculated from historical data, adapting the indicator to various market conditions.
-- **Optional Logging**: Allows users to log candle delta values, aiding in detailed analysis.
+- **Optional Logging**: Allows users to log candle delta values for detailed analysis.
 This feature is disabled by default.

 ## How it Works